49 CFR 172, Subpart H requires a HazMat Employer to train all of their HazMat Employees every three years on the following topics:

 Daniels Training Services

 I provide HazMat Employee training for anyone involved in the transportation of hazardous materials – including hazardous waste – in a variety of formats.
-Contact me for a free consultation so you can decide what training is required and what is best for you.
+Contact me for a free consultation so you can decide what training is required and what is best for you – and your drivers.